JuanmaPT/HoloSpiderExpTherapy/README.md

 Exposure therapy is a widely recognized psychological treatment for various phobias, anxiety disorders, and post-traumatic stress disorder.
 It involves gradually exposing individuals to the source of their fear, facilitating the development of coping mechanisms.

 ### AR Application in Exposure Therapy <a name="ar-application-in-exposure-therapy"></a>
 In the context of our application, AR technology plays a pivotal role in creating a simulated environment where users can confront their fears.
 The HoloLens 2 device enables a seamless integration of virtual elements into the real world, providing a unique and effective platform for exposure therapy.
+The flexibility of the setup using

 ### Bibliographic References <a name="bibliographic-references"></a>
 - [Smith, J., & Jones, A. (2019).
 Augmented Reality in Mental Health Treatment: A Review](#)